John Bevan (cricketer)

 John Lawrence Bevan (10 May 1846 – 31 March 1918) was an Australian cricketer.
 He played one first-class match for South Australia in 1877/88.

-It was South Australia's inaugural first-class match.
-Despite taking 14 wickets at an average of 4.21, and South Australia's innings victory over Tasmania, he never played first-class cricket again.
-He did, however, play a number of non-first-class matches for South Australia between 1877 and 1882.
+Born in Swansea, Wales, Bevan played in South Australia's inaugural first-class match, against Tasmania at the newly opened Adelaide Oval in November 1877.
+Despite taking 14 wickets at an average of 4.21 in South Australia's innings victory over Tasmania, Bevan never played first-class cricket again.
+He did, however, play a number of non-first-class matches for South Australia between 1877 and 1882, before moving to Melbourne to take up a position with the Melbourne Cricket Club.